 Recently, an online video showed a man firing a machine gun on the streets of Ballymun.
 The man in question received a 15-year sentence for the incident.

 In 2018, there were news reports that crack cocaine dealers in the area were using preteens as part of their network.
 The year before that, two innocent people lost their lives in a botched gangland shooting on Balbutcher Drive.

 All in all, the suburb still has a number of issues with anti-social behavior.

 Sheriff Street is located in the north inner city of Dublin.
 In the past, it had a terrible reputation because of its high crime rate.
 This was mostly due to the heroin epidemic of the 1980s and 1990s.

 However, since then, its reputation has slightly improved.

 In saying that, Sheriff Street still has a number of issues with anti-social activity and crime.
-Last year, in 2019, Dublin council employees had to receive garda protection while they were working in the area.
-This was due to the threatening and abusive behaviour that they had received.
+Last year, in 2019, Dublin Council employees had to receive garda protection while they were working in the area.
+This was due to the threatening and abusive behavior that they were receiving.

-Locals have also complained about how a significant drug problem exists in the area.
+Locals have also complained that a significant drug problem exists in the area.